Best horrors on Netflix and Prime

-From understated classics to hilarious subversions, here are some of the best horror movies to watch this Halloween
+From understated classics to hilarious subversions, here are some of the best horror movies and TV shows to watch this Halloween

 Yes, the premise is ridiculous.
 Yes, it’s gotten even more ridiculous with two sequels and a prequel.
 But, the first film in the supremely popular Purge series still stands as a great horror-thriller and offers a dark, allegorical take on violence in America.
 It’s a base horror film with an intelligent edge.

 Never has a sexy attempt to spice up a marriage ended in such lethal consequences.
 Jessie (Carla Gugino) is handcuffed to the bed by her husband in a middle-of-nowhere house.
 He suddenly has a heart attack and she’s left to fend for herself, spending hours without food or water and delving into her own dark psyche.

 SHAUN OF THE DEAD (Prime)